racket/rhombus/rhombus/0000-rhombus.md

 flipped.x  // prints 2
 ```

-The `struct Posn(x, y)` definition does not place any constraints on
+The `class Posn(x, y)` definition does not place any constraints on
 its `x` and `y` fields, so using `Posn` as a annotation similarly does
 not imply any annotations on the field results.
 Instead of using just
 `Posn` as a annotation, however, you can use `Posn.of` followed by
 parentheses containing annotations for the `x` and `y` fields.
 More
-generally, a `struct` definition binds the name so that `.of` accesses
+generally, a `class` definition binds the name so that `.of` accesses
 an annotation constructor.

 ```